 While more research is needed, certain foods like ginko biloba and saffron may increase your sex drive.
 However, aphrodisiac foods may also have side effects.

-An aphrodisiac is defined as a food or drug that arouses sexual instinct, brings on desire or increases sexual pleasure or performance.
+An aphrodisiac is a food or drug that arouses sexual instinct, brings on desire, or increases sexual pleasure or performance.

-Naturally, aphrodisiacs are a hot topic, as evidenced by the myriad of pharmaceutical drugs available and marketed specifically for their libido-boosting effects.
+A myriad of pharmaceutical drugs are available and marketed specifically for their libido-boosting effects.

-However, some individuals prefer natural alternatives, as they are generally safer and tend to have fewer side effects.
+However, some individuals prefer natural alternatives, as they’re generally safer and tend to have fewer side effects.

-This article reviews 7 science-backed aphrodisiacs that can boost your libido.
+This article reviews 7 science-backed aphrodisiacs that may boost your libido.